-- If you have just installed an accessory or are beginning a period of work, test it by letting it spin for one minute before applying it to the workpiece.
+- 1. If you have just installed an accessory or are beginning a period of work, test it by letting it spin for one minute before applying it to the workpiece.
 WARNING!
 Never use an accessory that has been dropped.
-Out-of-balance or damaged accessories can mar workpiece, damage the tool, and cause stress that may cause accessory failure. - Use a clamp, vise or other practical means to hold your work, freeing both hands to control the tool. - 3.
-WARNING!
+Out-of-balance or damaged accessories can mar workpiece, damage the tool, and cause stress that may cause accessory failure. - Use a clamp, vise or other practical means to hold your work, freeing both hands to control the tool. - WARNING!
 Hold tool securely with both hands.
-Start the tool. - 4.
-To start the tool, grasp the front and rear grips firmly and slide the switch to ON.
+Start the tool.

+4. To start the tool:

+5192 - turn the toggle switch ON (I).

+5194 - push the lock-off button forward and squeeze the paddle switch.

+5196 - pull the trigger.

-- Allow accessory to come to full speed before beginning work. - Control pressure and surface contact between accessory and workpiece.
+5. Allow accessory to come to full speed before beginning work.

+Control pressure and surface contact between accessory and workpiece.
 WARNING!
 Never bang accessories onto work.
-Too much pressure causes accessory failure or slows speed. - To stop the tool, release the switch.
-Make sure the tool comes to a complete stop before laying the tool down. - To lock-on the switch, slide the switch to ON and press down on the front of the switch.
-To stop the tool, press and release the switch.
+Too much pressure causes accessory failure or slows speed.

+To stop the tool:

+5192 - turn the toggle switch OFF (O).

+5194 - release the paddle switch.

+5196 - release the trigger.

+Make sure the tool comes to a complete stop

+before laying the tool down.

+8. To lock-on the switch (5196 ONLY), pull the trigger and press in the lock button.
+Release the trigger.
+To unlock, pull and release the trigger.
+The lock button will pop out.
 Make sure the tool comes to a complete stop before laying down the tool.